-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must move to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized.
-If you stay at the out-of-network hospital, your stay will be covered but you will pay the out-of-network cost-sharing amount for the part of your stay after you are stabilized.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order to pay the in-network cost-sharing amount for the part of your stay after you are stabilized OR you must have your inpatient care at the out-of-network hospital authorized by the

-Health and wellness education programs

-Clover Health members can join the Fitness Program Membership through our partner, SilverSneakers®.
+Services that are covered for you What you must pay when you get these services plan and your cost is the cost sharing you would pay at a network hospital.
+Health and wellness education programs Clover Health members can join the Fitness Program Membership through our partner, SilverSneakers®.
 Members can participate in activities including recreational swimming, aerobics, and individualized fitness programs.
 There is no visit or use fee for basic membership when you visit a SilverSneakers facility.
-Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-423-4632 (TTY: 711) Monday-Friday, 8am-8pm ET.

-\$0 copay for SilverSneakers® membership.

-Hearing services

-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-Hearing Exam: 1 routine hearing exam every year

-Hearing exams:

-\$15 copay for each Medicarecovered diagnostic hearing exam.

-- Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors.
+Please refer to www.silversneakers.com/locations to find a fitness center online, or call SilverSneakers customer service at 1-888-423-4632 (TTY: 711) Monday-Friday, 8am-8pm ET. \$0 copay for SilverSneakers® membership.
+Hearing services Diagnostic hearing and balance evaluations performed IN NETWORK by your provider to determine if you need medical Hearing exams: treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider. \$15 copay for each Medicare-covered diagnostic hearing exam.
+Hearing Exam: 1 routine hearing exam every year IN NETWORK Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). \$0 copay for 1 routine hearing exam every year.
+Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various The state of the sta You should see a TruHearing provider for the routine exam. styles and colors.
 You should see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to schedule an appointment (for TTY, dial 711). - TruHearing hearing aid purchases include: - 3 provider visits within first year of hearing aid burchase - 45-day trial period - 3-year extended warranty - 48 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable nearing aid is purchased - Costs associated with loss & damage warranty claims - Costs associated with excluded items are the responsibility of the member and not covered by the plan.
+Call 1-855-205-5570 to Hearing aids: schedule an appointment (for TTY, dial 711). • TruHearing hearing aid purchases include: Up to 2 hearing aids per year (one per ear per year). - 3 provider visits within first year of hearing aid purchase - 45-day trial period \$699 copayment per aid for Advanced Aids through a TruHearing provider.
+3-year extended warranty 48 batteries per aid for non-rechargeable models Benefit does not include or cover any of the \$999 copayment per aid for Premium Aids through a TruHearing provider.

-\$0 copay for 1 routine hearing exam every year.

-You should see a TruHearing provider for the routine exam.

-Hearing aids:

-Up to 2 hearing aids per year (one per ear per year).

-\$699 copayment per aid for Advanced Aids through a TruHearing provider.

-\$999 copayment per aid for Premium Aids through a TruHearing provider.
+following:

+- Ear molds

+Services that are covered for you What you must pay when you get these services Hearing aid accessories Additional provider visits Additional batteries; batteries when a rechargeable nearing aid is purchased Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and not covered by the plan.
 An additional \$75 per Premium aid for rechargeable style options.

-Hearing exams:

-\$15 copay for each Medicarecovered diagnostic hearing exam.

-\$0 copay for 1 routine hearing exam every year.

-Hearing aids:

-Up to 2 hearing aids per year (one per ear per year).

-\$999 copayment per aid.
+OUT OF NETWORK Hearing exams: \$15 copay for each Medicare-covered diagnostic hearing exam.
+OUT OF NETWORK \$0 copay for 1 routine hearing exam every year.
+Hearing aids: Up to 2 hearing aids per year (one per ear per year). \$999 copayment per aid.